pikasalt/cem/README.md

 	* Foxes
 	* Ghasts
 	* Guardians and Elder Guardians
-	* Horses and their undead variants
+	* Horses and their undead variants, Donkey, Mule
 	* Illagers (Evokers, Illusioners, Pillagers, and Vindicators and Ravager and Vex)
 	* Iron Golems
 	* Magma Cubes